elephantscale/es-training-new/course-outlines/secure-coding-java.md

 * Cybersecurity has risen to the top priority discussion items, and it is the subject of the US-Russia presidential communications.
 The number of ransomware attacks doubled in the past year, and other attacks are on the rise.
 * This course teaches a comprehensive approach to cybersecurity.
-It starts with threat modeling, creating the lay of the land.
-It then continues with common attacks, with the principles of designing secure multi-layer systems, and goes into the details of secure coding for the target languages.
+It starts with common attacks, continues with the principles of designing secure multi-layer systems, and goes into the details of secure coding for Java.
 * Also included are securing runtime environments and modern security frameworks.

 ## Audience